Ganzzi/Data-Structures-Algorithms/README.md

    - Binary Heap: A Binary Heap is essentially a binary tree that allows queuing and dequeuing, make it ideal for efficient scheduling system.
 It stores data in a linear data structure.
 In this implementation, min-heap is choosen to store data with the smallest is at the top.
    - AVL - Balanced Binary Search Tree: An AVL Tree is a self-balancing binary search tree where the balance factor (the difference in heights between the left and right subtree) is at most once.
 It automatically rebalances during insertion.

+8. Graph
+   - Breadth-first search: An algorithm to find the shortest path between two vertices in a graph.
+It travels the graph level by level and use a queue to keep track of the vertices to visit next.
+   - Word Ladder Puzzle: A game that uses breadth-first search approach to find the shortest path between two words in a list of words.
+It use graph to represent the words and their connections to other words that are determined by the the difference by only one letter.
+   - Knight's Tour Puzzle: A mathematical problem involving a knight is placed on any square of the board and move to every square on the board ensuring visiting each one exactly once.
+It is a specific case of the depth-first search algorithm, which aims to create the deepest possible tree.
+   - Depth First Search: An algorithm to find the shortet path between two vertices in a graph.
+It travels the graph depth by depth and use a stack to keep track of the vertices to visit next.
+   - Topological Sort: A variant of depth-first search.
+It produces a linear ordering of vertices in a directed acyclic graph.
+   - BFS Strongly Connected Components: An algorithm to find all the connected vertices in a directed graph.
+It uses breadth-first seach approach to traverse the graph
+   - DFS Strongly Connected Components: An algorithm to find all the connected vertices in a directed graph.
+It uses depth-first seach approach to traverse the graph
+   - Dijkstra's Shortest Path: An algorithm to find the shortest distanced path between two vertices in a graph.
+It uses a priority queue to keep track of the vertices to visit next.

 ## Usage

 To use these functionalities, simply import the respective modules into your Rust code and utilize the provided functions.
 Example usage is provided in each module's documentation.